Child and Family Developmental Services

 Family support is critical to successful PT.
 The provider will provide activities and strategies for at-home use to practice that will help the child generalize skills and enhance therapy received in clinic.
 To get the best results, practice the techniques taught in PT at home to help reinforce learning.
 Encourage your child to keep working, even when it gets frustrating.

-A neurodevelopmental issue is a term used when a child experiences a delay in usual neurodevelopmental milestone.
-This can include:
+A neurodevelopmental disorder is when a child experiences a delay in usual neurodevelopmental milestones.
+This can include but is not limited to:

 • Comprehension